qqqyd/MOSTEL/README.md

 # Exploring Stroke-Level Modifications for Scene Text Editing

 ## Introduction
-This is a pytorch implementation for paper [MOSTEL] (AAAI2023).
+This is a pytorch implementation for paper [MOSTEL](https://arxiv.org/abs/2212.01982).
 It edits scene text at stroke level and can be trained using both labeled synthetic images and unpaired real scene text images.

 ## ToDo List